The Best Italian Restaurants In Miami guide image

 Starring a perfect carbonara, veal parmigiana, and lasagna we refuse to share with anyone—no matter how much we like you.

 When the moon hits your eye like a big pizza pie, it’s time to see an ophthalmologist.
 But when you want to find a truly great Italian restaurant in Miami, look no further.
 This city has an abundance of mediocre to bad Italian spots.
-But this guide only has the great ones that always cook their pasta perfectly and will make you feel like you’re in the real-life version of The Big Night.
+But this guide only has the great ones.
+They always cook their pasta perfectly, make veal parmigiana that hangs off the plate, and have the kind of lasagna that provides emotional support in times of need.

 THE SPOTS